Gelio/CAL-web/README.md

    See <https://github.com/eclipse-sirius/sirius-web#github-access-token>.

-2. In the `packages` directory, run:
+2. In the `backend` directory, run:

    ```sh
    mvn package